-Maxc2: The Alto's controlling terminal is, of course, the monitor labelled "Maxc2 Alto".
+The Alto's controlling terminal is, of course, the monitor labelled "Maxc Alto".
 When the Alto is running the control program AltIO, the display is split into two main windows.
-The upper window is the command window for AltIO itself, whereas the lower window is the emulated Maxc controlling terminal, which serves the same purpose as the Maxc1 console TI-700.
+The upper window is the command window for AltIO itself, whereas the lower window is the emulated Maxc controlling terminal.
 Keyboard input is directed to the window in which the blinking cursor appears; this may be changed by striking the middle or bottom unmarked key on the right side of the keyboard.
 The Maxc log is a Diablo printer.